Sales Tax and Use Tax Audits in California: What Business Owners Need to Know

 Frequently Asked Questions

-How can I protect my business from a sales or use tax audit?
+How can a CPA help with a sales or use tax audit?

 Marc Boulanger, CPA is the founder of Boulanger CPA and Consulting PC, based in Orange County, California.